 If you have appropriate private health insurance, you could be covered for Bariatric (weight-loss) Surgery.

-The out-of-pocket expense for those with private health insurance is typically between $4,000 and $5,000, depending on your insurance cover and the procedure to be undertaken.
+The out-of-pocket expense for those with private health insurance depends on your insurance cover and the procedure to be undertaken.

 Most levels of private health insurance cover weight-loss procedures, but some of the more basic levels of cover may not.
 There may also be a waiting period, especially if you have recently joined a health fund.